spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 Zabbix server: Utilization of poller data collector process, in % = 72.9 Zabbix server: Utilization of unreacable poller data collector process, in % = 56.1

+Poller data checks
+* 0-75%: Generally considered a healthy range.
+* > 75%: Indicates that your pollers are becoming busy and might be struggling to keep up with the workload.
+Zabbix often has default triggers set for "poller processes more than 75% busy."
+* 100%: Means your pollers are completely saturated and cannot process any more new checks.
+This will lead to increased queue size, delayed data collection, and eventually items going "unsupported" or agents becoming "unreachable."

 ```bash

 # on zabbix server the